+Test Parking Brake

-Test Parking Brake.
-Stop the vehicle, put the parking brake on, and gently pull against it in a low gear to test that the parking brake will hold.
+Fasten your seat belt.
+Set the parking brake, and gently pull against it in a low gear to test that the parking brake will hold.

-Test Service Brakes.
+Test Service Brakes

 Wait for normal air pressure, release the parking brake, move the vehicle forward slowly (about five mph), and apply the brakes firmly using the brake pedal.
 Note any vehicle "pulling" to one side, unusual feel, or delayed stopping action.

-This test may show you problems, which you otherwise wouldn't know about until you needed the brakes on the road.
+This test may show you problems, which you otherwise would not know about until you needed the brakes on the road.